koutraki/koutraki.github.io/_teaching/2019-fall-teaching-1.md

 location: "Karlsruhe, Germany"
 ---

-Lecturer on the Practical Seminar for the fall semester of 2019.
+Lecturer on the Practical Seminar of Information Service Engineering for the fall semester of 2019.

 Details
 =======